kisom/rawk/page/sfnet/readme.md

 * by default rawk looks for smu; feel free to switch out your markdown parser. smu can be obtained from its [homepage](http://s01.de/~tox/index.cgi/proj_smu) or by clicking the link at the bottom right of the page.
+* rawk identifies markdown files by the extension .md

 quick start (the way i do it):